RagtagOpen/cta-aggregator-docs/source/includes/_targets.md

 }
 ```

-This endpoint creates a new target
+This endpoint creates a new target.

 ### HTTP Request